Matt Forte: Personal life

 Forte married Danielle Daniels in August 2011.
-The couple has two children, Nala (born in 2013) and Matthew (born in 2015).
-Forte and his family resided in Mettawa, Illinois during his tenure with the Bears.
+The couple has three children: Nahla (born in 2013), Matthew Christian (born in 2015) and Nia (born in 2021).
+Forte and his family resided in Mettawa, Illinois, during his tenure with the Bears.
 His cousin is safety Andrew Adams.

 Forte is a Christian and attends weekly team Bible studies and chapels.
 Forte has spoken about his faith saying, "When people look at me, I don't want them to just see football.
 I want my faith to speak for me and that it's about more than that.
 It's about reaching out to others and telling them about your faith."

 Forte earned a degree in Finance from Tulane University in May 2009.

 Forte took part in the 2008 Rookie Madden Bowl.